CZ-NIC/knot-resolver/doc/config-local-data.rst

       .. option:: ttl: <time s|m|h|d>

          Optional, TTL of answers from this rule.
 Uses ``/local-data/ttl`` if unspecified.

+      .. option:: nodata: true|false

+         Optional, enabling NODATA synthesis, false if disabling.
+Uses ``/local-data/nodata`` if unspecified.
+         If set to true, an empty answer will be synthesised for matching name but mismatching type (e.g. AAAA query when only A hint exists).

    .. future
       .. option:: addresses: <list of addresses>